 “They also told us that the entire Abbey of St. Gallen is a UNESCO World Heritage Site.
-The Abbey’s Cathedral is gorgeous but it is the Abbey Library that amazingly took us to pre-medieval times when books were treated like gold,” recalls Colburn.
+The Abbey’s Cathedral is gorgeous but it is the Abbey Library that amazingly took us to pre-medieval times when books were treated like gold,” recalls Colborn.
 “The ceiling is a three-dimensional work of art; the shelves of heavy wood, opening up to more secrets behind, and we had to wear soft cloth booties to protect the lovely old floor!”

 4. Überlingen, Germany

-“On our last day in Germany, instead of spending time at the wellness center, we accepted the invitation of a German couple whom we met at the Oberstaufen station when we missed our bus,” Colburn tells us.
+“On our last day in Germany, instead of spending time at the wellness center, we accepted the invitation of a German couple whom we met at the Oberstaufen station when we missed our bus,” Colborn tells us.
 “We took a two-hour train ride to where they live: Überlingen on the northern shore of Lake Constance (Bodensee in German).”

 With a population of 22,000, it’s the second-largest in the Bodensee district behind Friedrichshafen.
-“The lake is huge and the cities around it are resort towns that attract many retirees and tourists,” Colburn describes.
+“The lake is huge and the cities around it are resort towns that attract many retirees and tourists,” Colborn describes.
 “Apart from the hot springs, beaches, and boating facilities around the lake, Old Überlinger is a gem of a highly preserved medieval town,” she says.
-Colburn’s new local friends told her that the city was spared from being bombarded during WWII because of special treaties.
+Colborn’s new local friends told her that the city was spared from being bombarded during WWII because of special treaties.